SpikeAlerts/Website/pages/about.md

 # Hello!

-We are a collective working to make a text alert system for Air Quality "Spikes" in Minneapolis.
+We are a collective working to make a text alert and reporting system for Air Quality events in Minneapolis.

+All code will be free and open-sourced (MIT License).

 ## Background